Section 30 - Medical Benefits

 Many injured workers first get a pack of paperwork from the Workers Comp insurance company describing various networks of doctors.
 This can be daunting, especially when you’re trying to select a doctor that will treat your injury.
 The reason the insurance company does this is to control costs.
 If they can agree to a reimbursement rate with the doctor or hospital before the care is provided to you, the insurance company will have certainty as to cost.
 However, there are certain ways to get treatment from different doctors should your preferred physician be “out of network.”Experienced Lowell Workers Compensation Lawyers

 Getting medical care for a work injury can be frustrating.
 You likely want to get treatment as quickly as possible so you can get back to work, and you would think that the insurance company wants the same thing.
 But, that’s not always the case.
 Appointments are delayed due to red tape, and you’ve likely been blamed.

-At Marcotte Law Firm, we do everything we can to get our clients the medical treatment they deserve.
-We coordinate with the doctors office to make sure they have everything they need to schedule your appointments.
-We know that it’s in everyone’s best interest to get you the treatment you deserve.
+At Marcotte Law Firm, our Lowell Workers Compensation Lawyers do everything we can to get our clients the medical treatment they deserve.
+Your attorney can coordinate with the doctors office to make sure they have everything they need to schedule your appointments.
+Our lawyers know that it’s in everyone’s best interest to get you the treatment you deserve.

 If you’ve been hurt on the job and are having trouble getting your medical care scheduled or your medical bills paid, call the Lowell Workers Compensation Attorneys at Marcotte Law Firm for a free, no obligation consultation.